rexray/config-generator/README.md

   - New service forms are added using the `/services` folder
 - Integrate pre-error checks for certain services where one value takes precedent over another.
    - example.
 ScaleIO `System Name` vs `System ID`.
 - Add Modal/Tooltip/Popover for individual labels explaining what each means.
+[DONE]
   - This will cut down on the need to refer back to the documentation.
 - Add ability to have multiple services and utilize modules
-- Add libStorage Server configuration options
+- Add libStorage Server configuration options [1/2 Done]

 ## Contribution